suent/Carpenter.AzurePipelines/docs/configuration.md

 Project versioning and deployment options are dependent on the build purpose.
 The default value during a manual build is **CI**.

+## PipelineBot

+The PipelineBot is automation that manages the pipeline and its outside connections.

+For more information, see [pipeline-bot.md](pipeline-bot.md).

+### Carpenter.PipelineBot.Name

+The name of the pipeline bot.

+### Carpenter.PipelineBot.Email

+The email address of the pipeline bot.

+### Carpenter.PipelineBot.GitHub.Username

+The GitHub username for the pipeline bot.

+### PipelineBot-AzureDevOps-PAT
+The Azure DevOps personal access token for the pipeline bot.
+This value should be supplied to the pipeline as a secret variable, through a variable group, or through an Azure key vault.

+### PipelineBot-GitHub-PAT

+The GitHub personal access token for the pipeline bot.
+This value should be supplied to the pipeline as a secret variable, through a variable group, or through an Azure key vault.

+This token is used by the following operations:
+* AddGitTags
+* DeployNuGet (when target is github.com)
+* IncrementVersion
+* PublishBranch

+### PipelineBot-NuGet-PAT

+The nuget.org personal access token for the pipeline bot.
+This value should be supplied to the pipeline as a secret variable, through a variable group, or through an Azure key vault.

+This token is used by the following operations:

+* DeployNuGet (when target is nuget.org)

 ## Pool Configuration

 For more information, see [configure-pool.md](configure-pool.md).